-Carrie is a commercial law barrister practising primarily in the areas of insolvency and corporations law as well as equity and trusts, bankruptcy, contract, restitution, and banking and finance.
+Carrie is a commercial law barrister practising primarily in the areas of insolvency and corporations law, equity and trusts, bankruptcy, contract, restitution, and banking and finance.
 She is experienced in advocacy, pleadings and opinion work principally in the Supreme Court of Victoria, the Court of Appeal, and the Federal Court of Australia.
-A selection of recent cases in which Carrie has been briefed to appear is listed below.
+A selection of cases in which Carrie has been briefed to appear is listed below.

-Carrie has developed a substantial advice practice and has advised directors, liquidators, administrators and creditors in a range of insolvency law disputes and matters.
+Carrie has advised directors, liquidators, administrators and creditors in a range of matters.
 One area of particular interest is taxation issues arising in the insolvency context.
-Carrie has advised and written on such matters including: third party preferences involving the ATO; post-liquidation garnishee notices; consolidated taxation groups and the impact of the “single entity rule” in insolvency absent a pooling order; CGT and the extent of a liquidator’s obligation to retain funds to pay it; statutory demands issued by the ATO; whether a taxable supply has occurred triggering a GST liability under contracts which have not completed at the time of appointment of an external administrator, and whether the GST liability falls upon the company itself or the external administrator; the extent to which a security interest in land is traceable into the GST portion of the proceeds of sale, and the relevance of identity of the vendor and timing of the sale as to the vendor’s ability to reimburse itself for the costs of realization including the GST from the proceeds.
-Carrie’s opinion has also been sought as to the operation of the PPSA including, for example, its interaction with taxation laws and the question of priority between a bank’s PPSR-registered security interest and ATO garnishee notices issued against company debtors.
+Carrie has advised and written on such matters including: third party preferences involving the ATO; post-liquidation garnishee notices; consolidated taxation groups and the impact of the “single entity rule” in insolvency absent a pooling order; CGT and the extent of a liquidator’s obligation to retain funds to pay it; statutory demands issued by the ATO; the extent to which a security interest in land is traceable into the GST portion of the proceeds of sale.
+Carrie’s opinion has also been sought as to the operation of the PPSA.

 Carrie’s publicly available articles and case reviews on such issues – and other topics including fraud, restitution and Barnes v Addy claims against third parties in cases of misuse of corporate or trust property – may be read on this website.

 Carrie’s other corporations law and commercial work has included shareholders oppression actions, directors duties, and professional negligence (accounting advice).
-Carrie’s work in equity and trusts has included a complex church property trust dispute, advising external administrators on issues such as the rules of tracing into mixed funds and a range of trust and property law issues, and advising a statutory body on issues of restitution and of legal and equitable assignment or transfer of assets.
+Carrie’s work in equity and trusts has included a complex church property trust dispute, advising external administrators on a range of trust and property law issues, including the rules of tracing into mixed funds , and advising a statutory body on issues of restitution and of legal and equitable assignment or transfer of assets.